 My desk-bound day job pays my bills, but the secret to what passes for my sanity is my moonlighting gig teaching yoga.

 When I signed up for my first teacher training program in 2008, I was just looking for something to strengthen my commitment to my own undisciplined yoga practice.
-I had no idea that I would go on to complete my 500-hour teaching certification, or that I’d soon look for every opportunity to share yoga with others.
+I had no idea that I would go on to complete my 500-hour teaching certification, or that I’d soon look for every opportunity to share the gift of yoga with others.
 A couple of years ago I taught a series of private classes after hours in a doggie-grooming salon.
 (Yep, human students, downward dog!)

 Which makes me feel amazing, too.
 I am so grateful for everyone who honors me by showing up for my classes.
 I learn so much more from the experience than they do.